 How We Plan For and Manage Drought

 Water conservation and drought awareness are cornerstones of the City’s comprehensive water planning approach, drought or no drought.
 City water resources staff monitor drought conditions and keep up-to-date on snowpack, reservoir levels and adverse water conditions and are prepared for severe drought and heat.
 Should drought conditions significantly worsen, the City can invoke strategies to provide short-term relief from temporary drought-related water supply shortages, including mandatory water restrictions for certain types of water use.
-Click here for the 2015 Drought Management Plan.
+Click here to see the 2020 Water Conservation Plan.

 However, saving water is always in season in Santa Fe, in wet times and dry.
 Some restrictions on water use are always in place.
 To find out more about year-round requirements, click here.

 In addition to year-round water use restrictions, the City’s primary drought management tool is the Emergency Water Regulations Ordinance adopted in 1996.
 This ordinance allows more severe water-use restrictions to be implemented as necessary to ensure that demand does not exceed sustainable, available supply and production capacity during times of drought.
 The Water Emergency Management Plan is Chapter 25, section 5, of the city code.
 Click to download Chapter 25 of the City Code.

 The declaration of a water emergency is based on supply and demand data from the Water Division Director and the emergency restrictions primarily apply to outdoor water use.

 Summer Watering Restrictions

 Some restrictions are always in place: Yearly, from May 1 to October 31, it is illegal to water between 10 am and 6 pm, except under special circumstances.
 It's also recommended that you only water up to three times a week.
 Click here, for more detail.